timble/www.openpolice.be/blog/_posts/2014-11-05-search-or-browse.md

 rooturl: blog
 ---

 In the past weeks we got a few questions about the implementation of a search field across the entire site.
-Currently visitors can only search the 'Questions' pages, find out why.
+Currently visitors can only search the 'Questions' pages.
+We'd love to tell you why.

 ## Good navigation

 In the old platform visitors could search the whole website but most of the times they did not get to the information they were looking for.
-For example, searching for 'office hours' or 'district officer' did not return a helpfull result.
+For example, searching for 'office hours' or 'district officer' did not return a helpful result.

-Good navigation and good links are vital for the success of your website.
+Good navigation and useful links are vital for the success of your website.
 A search feature is an added bonus, sure.
 If we implement one, it has to be as good as Google or even better.

-Instead of a global search we first **focus on a good navigation** and only provide a search feature in the questions.
+Instead of a global search we first **focus on a solid navigation structure** and only provide a search feature in the questions.

 As a result, statistics show that people are no longer using the terms 'office hours' or 'district officer' as search terms.
 Instead they are simply browsing through the contact pages.